vivait/TenantBundle/README.md

 # Running commands against tenants
-Since each tenant now runs under a separate environment, when updating your application you'll need to run things commands such as cache clear or doctrine migrations against each tenant's environment.
+Since each tenant now runs under a separate environment, when updating your application you'll need to run commands such as cache clear or doctrine migrations against each tenant's environment.
 A special binary has been provided to make this easier and is used by simply prefixing your usual command with `tenants`: